Back to 'the' Yukon: The big return of a 3-letter word | CBC News

 "I think it's pretty exciting, to be honest," said White.

 During the election campaign, White said the change would bear no additional costs.
-She said things could be fixed as opportunities come up, with normal refresh of signs and products.
+She said things could be fixed as opportunities come up, with the normal refreshing of signs and products.

 "I'm not really sure what the government plan is and and what they're going to do, but I imagine it'll be very similar to that," she said.